 Now the ending of my mentoring project was pretty tender too.
 I'd been invited by both Kiri and her parents to be present for her formal presentation of the "Mentoring Project" that she and I'd endeavored to fulfill over the past 40 hours and 3 months.
 I was so touched and amazed at the maturity of the 3 earlier presentations - I could hardly contain myself.
-But when Kiri took the stage, she'd framed beautifully her final piece (the triptych) and matted uniformly in dramatic black mat all the exercises and sketches we'd every developed.
+But when Kiri took the stage, she'd framed beautifully her final piece (the triptych) and matted uniformly in dramatic black mat all

 Her presentation took awhile as she dialogued what she'd learned, opening with profuse compliments for me.
 I delighted as she unveiled each piece and heard the audience exude a "wow".
 I was immeasurably proud of her and impressed by her progress when viewed this way in entirety.
 Following the assembly, her mom and dad handed me a lush and gorgeous rose bouquet and thank you card.
 Of course, I teared up :)